zhl463/ringcentral-js-integration-commons/docs/creating-modules.md

 const phone = new DemoPhone();

 // We then create a store with the reducers.
 Note that you may
-// furthur combine the phone reducer with more reducers before creating the store.
+// further combine the phone reducer with more reducers before creating the store.
 // You may have UI states that you want to manage with redux as well, or other kind of
 // states.
 const store = createStore(phone.reducer);